BiblioDap/AND-Task/README.md

 #cN: First name and last name of the Nth coauthor separated by a blank space

 Note that the target author is also present in the list of co-authors.
+We use ;\t as a separator/delimiter to seperate these elements.